 The process of adjusting the value of the weights is defined as the “training” of the neural network.

 Firstly, the CNN initiates with the random weights.
-During the training of CNN, the neural network is being fed with a large dataset of images being labelled with their corresponding class labels (cat, dog, horse, etc.).
-The CNN network processes each image with its values being assigned randomly and then make comparisons with the class label of the input image.
+During the training of CNN, the neural network receives a large dataset of images labeled with their corresponding class labels (cat, dog, horse, etc.).
+The CNN processes each image with randomly assigned values and then makes comparisons with the class label of the input image.

 If the output does not match the class label(which mostly happen initially at the beginning of the training process and therefore makes a respective small adjustment to the weights of its CNN neurons so that output correctly matches the class label image.

-The corrections to the value of weights are being made through a technique which is known as backpropagation.
-Backpropagation optimizes the tuning process and makes it easier for adjustments for better accuracy every run of the training of the image dataset is being called an “epoch.”
+The corrections to the value of weights occur through a technique known as backpropagation.
+Backpropagation optimizes the tuning process and simplifies adjustments for better accuracy.
+Each run of the training of the image dataset is called an epoch.

 After training the CNN, we use a test dataset to verify its accuracy.
-The test dataset is a set of labelled images that were not being included in the training process.
-Each image is being fed to CNN, and the output is compared to the actual class label of the test image.
+The test dataset consists of labeled images that the training process does not include.
+Each image feeds into the CNN, and the output compares to the actual class label of the test image.
 Essentially, the test dataset evaluates the prediction performance of the CNN

 If a CNN accuracy is good on its training data but is bad on the test data, it is said as “overfitting.”
 This happens due to less size of the dataset (training)